harrisonhoward/PasswordManager/README.md

 This project was a created on 07/04/2020 at 5:00pm AEST.
 Project Initial Commit Date: 07/04/2020.

+## WARNINGS
+### Modifying Project
+When modifying the project, it is recommended you have experience in C# and in using WinForms and SQL Server.
+This project uses WinForms for the GUI and SQL Server 2019 for the use of the database.
+Make sure that when downloading the required SQL applications and modifying the app.config you do it correctly.

+### Downloading Project
+On-going updates to the project will be happening.
+If you find bugs in the project please report them, refer to "Support or Contact".
+If you do find large bugs or constantly finding bugs or that you lost some data in the database you may have downloaded the project while I was pushing some new updates and you may have gotten a broken version.
+If so keep an eye on the commits and you may see a new one come through.

+### General use
+While the purpose of this is to allow management of large quantities of passwords with ease.
+It will not have super safe security and if you were to be a victim of a hack or malware that the malicious user may find it easy to get your passwords and decrypt them.
+This project is more just getting experience and having a portfolio.
+Once more features get added security may get better as well as releasing this application without having to modify the app.config to actually have the database working.

 ## Project Notes & Contact Information

 ### Note